 For centuries, Latvians subsisted as peasants in an agrarian and trade-based economy dominated by German landowners (see History and Myth).
-In the late 1800s, Russian occupiers began to transform Latvia into what would become the most industrialized Baltic state during the Soviet era (see p.
-13-14 of History and Myth).
-In addition to large collective farms, the a centrally-planned Soviet economy to a liberal free-market system was arduous.
+In the late 1800s, Russian occupiers began to transform Latvia into what would become the most industrialized Baltic state during the Soviet era (see History and Myth).
+In addition to large collective farms, the Soviet state developed supported timber. machinery. chemical. other and heavy industries the until USSR's collapse and independence I atvian in 1991.

+Using the West as an economic model, Latvia's transition from a centrally-planned Soviet economy to a liberal free-market system was arduous.
 To initiate liberal economic reform, Latvia adopted its own currency, reduced public spending, privatized state-owned companies, curbed subsidies, and instituted a flat tax system.
 The economic shock from these and other reforms caused the economy to shrink by nearly half.
 Additionally, inflation peaked at over 950% and unemployment hit record highs between 1990-93.